 How Ideas Are Born

 When Your Teacher Has Cancer was written on pink paper in December 2008 to help a friend diagnosed with breast cancer.
 Maryann's visit to her friend's 2nd grade classroom revealed that every child knew someone who had battled cancer.
 It was real and it was personal, and they wanted to be part of her healing journey.
 The story’s palpable tools for children (and adults) struck a heart-chord.
 The creative engine behind Hope Matters’ artistic brilliance comes from 20/30north Studios, where the lead designer shines hope through stick- characters, advocacy, products, and an online presence.
-A shared passion and a touch of whimsy between mother and son paved the way to make a hopeful difference in hurting lives worldwide.
+A shared passion and a touch of whimsy paved the way to make a hopeful difference in hurting lives worldwide.

 Who We Help